Scotty Cameron: Tiger Woods

 In 2010, Woods switched from the putter he had been using since 1999 to a Nike Method 001 putter.
 This change was not without controversy, and Woods spent almost a year experimenting with different Nike models before settling on a configuration he liked.

 In 2016, at the Hero World Challenge, Woods went back to his Scotty Cameron putter after not playing a tournament in 16 months.
 He said the putter went back into his bag the day after Nike announced their exit from the golf equipment business.
 It is the same putter that he used to win 14 of his 15 majors.

-In 2019 Tiger Woods used this putter to capture his 15th Major.
+In 2019, Tiger Woods used this putter to capture his 15th Major.

-Major victories

-A number of other professional golfers use Scotty Camerons, including some who are on staff of many other major golf companies (Nike, Taylormade, Callaway, etc.).
-Since 1993, more than 500 worldwide tournaments and about 1/3 (Tiger Woods has won almost 1/2 of these with his Scotty Cameron putter) of the four majors have been won by a player using a Scotty Cameron putter.
-In 1996, The Scotty Cameron brand won its first putter count on Tour via the Darrell Survey.
-Scotty Cameron putters rank second in wins in the modern era, behind Ping.